Equality Act 2010

 Northern Ireland Equality Commission provides free information, publications and good practice advice to employers.

-The Citizens Advice Bureau can help you negotiate with an employer and may in some cases be able to represent you at a hearing.
-Check your local phone book for details.
+Some centres may offer legal advice.
+They may help you negotiate with an employer and may in some cases be able to represent you at a hearing.

 The Disability Law Service provides free legal advice to disabled people and representation where appropriate.